In-Depth: Citadel Connect and Dark Pools Uncovered

 However, they are called dark because orders don’t show up on the exchange’s order books.
 The obvious purpose of this feature is to stabilize the market, so that when large orders from institutionalized investors are placed other market players are not alerted.
 Otherwise, with the order size in the open – on the lit market – other participants would be able to trigger a downward price shift.

 By preventing that from happening, dark pools increase liquidity and market efficiency.
-Nonetheless, the same way dark pools eliminate transparency by design, they can also obscure conflicts of interest.
+Nonetheless, the same way dark pools eliminate transparency by design, they can also obscure conflicts of interest which could lead to the market being manipulated.
 Here are some of the historical examples which demonstrate the ways in which dark pools have been abused:

 - On October 3, 2012, SEC charged eBX LLC for failing to protect the confidential information of its subscribers, allowing third parties to use the information.